Forty’s the new 30, huh? Well, if you keep eating these foods, your 40-year-old self will look like it’s 50.

 Some of these foods have been found to increase wrinkles, induce obesity, shut down organ functions, and make you sick.
-Take look and start cleaning out your kitchen of these foods today.
+Take a look and start cleaning out your kitchen of these foods today.

 1. Canned Soup

 Compared to their older-looking counterparts, female study participants with fewer wrinkles also had lower blood pressure.
 U.S. guidelines call for less than 2,300 milligrams of sodium per day, but many popular cans carry 40 percent of the day’s recommended salt intake in just one serving.

 2. Diet sodas

 It has been shown to have negative effects on thyroid hormones and fertility, a primary health concern of people in their 30s.
 Added chemicals like BVO can contribute to internal inflammation, which has been linked to obesity.

-3. Sugar Free Snacks
+3. Sugar-Free Snacks

 Avoiding toxins like artificial sweeteners will help the vital organ work more efficiently, and in turn, slim your middle.
-To jump-start the detox process, kick foods make with fake sweeteners (like sugar-free gum, candies, and snacks) to the curb and go for low sugar or things made with real/raw sugar.
+To jump-start the detox process, kick foods made with fake sweeteners (like sugar-free gum, candies, and snacks) to the curb and go for low sugar or things made with real/raw sugar.

 4. Salami and Hot Dogs

-And interestingly enough, the meat’s saturated fat content—a nutrient previous associated with poor sperm quality—wasn’t to blame.
+And interestingly enough, the meat’s saturated fat content—a nutrient previously associated with poor sperm quality—wasn’t to blame.
 For a safe bet, limit the amount of processed meat you consume.